Mastery of Business & Empathy: Leadership in the Next Economy

 Who is the MBE for?

-We are seeking intrepid explorers who are ready to lead their organisations towards a better world for people and the planet.
+We are seeking leaders who are ready to guide their organisations towards a better world for people and the planet.

 The MBE program is targeted at leaders from business, social enterprise and civil society who are conscious of our urgent social and economic context.
 We are seeking those who are ready to use their power to shepherd in a safe and just economic paradigm for humanity.